-A report from Norges Bank Investment Management – manager of the one trillion Euro Government Pension Fund of Norway – has called for businesses to improve metrics to ensure they disclose ‘relevant, quantitative and comparable information on environmental, social and governance (ESG) issues’.
+A report from Norges Bank Investment Management urges businesses to improve metrics to make sure they disclose ‘relevant, quantitative and comparable information on environmental, social and governance (ESG) issues’.

-Norges set out today (3 March) that ESG reporting should ‘use established standards, starting with disclosures based on the GRI Standards’.
-In addition, they made clear that climate change mitigation reporting should include both direct and indirect carbon emissions disclosures, inclusive of emissions in a company’s value chain.
+Norges set out today (3 March) that ESG reporting should ‘use established standards, starting with disclosures based on the GRI Standards,’ and made clear that climate change mitigation reporting should include both direct and indirect carbon emissions disclosures – including emissions in a company’s value chain.

-The report also identified the relevance of information on corporate tax practices, highlighting support from Norges for the development of the GRI Tax Standard, the first global reporting standard for tax transparency, published in December 2019.
+The report also emphasised the relevance of information on corporate tax practices, highlighting support from Norges for the development of the GRI Tax Standard, the first global reporting standard for tax transparency.

 GRI Chief Executive Tim Mohin said: